 Keep in mind, to earn a new card sign-up bonus, an authorized user will have to apply for the card themselves.

+Authorized users are eligible to earn a new card intro offer on the same card if they decide to apply in the future.
 There are lots of benefits when adding an authorized user to your account, especially if it’s your child.
-Some cards offer a bonus just for adding an authorized user.
-And becoming an authorized user can help establish credit history and boost your credit score.
+Becoming an authorized user can help establish credit history and boost their credit score.

 Just keep in mind, an authorized user account may count towards Chase’s tougher application rules.
 This means having five or more new authorized user accounts in a 24-month period could restrict them from earning lucrative sign-up bonuses on most Chase cards.